 We are often asked about the best screening materials for noseeums and mosquitos.
 John, one of our site visitors writes:

 NoSeeUms and Mosquitos

-no more than 2 milimeters long they can bite!
+Although no more than 2 milimeters long they can bite.

-Find more information on our mosquito curtain page.
+Find more information on our mosquito curtains page.